richardschoen/rpgclcodingexamples/insert_records_with_timestamps.md

 # Example RPG and DDL to create table with timestamp row change field
 This example was created to test the row change timestamp column and whether the value gets set automatically when written with SQL, RPG and DFU.

+It would appear that the timestamp auto-updates on both INSERT/Write operations and UPDATE operations via SQL, RLA or DFU.

+This is my unscientific testing.

 ## Creating a row change timestamp column
 IBM reading link on rowchange timestamp column